-The book is her personal account (no ghostwriter) of her life struggling with an eating disorder and her sexuality.
-I would say over 80% of the book is focused on her issues with bulimia, anorexia and compulsive exercise.
-The bottom point of her disorder landed her at 82 pounds at a height of 5’8 and collapsing.
-After collapsing, she was examined by doctors and told she had bone and liver deficiencies and was misdiagnosed with Lupus.
+The book is her personal account (there was no ghostwriter) of her life and struggles with an eating disorder and her sexuality.
+I would say over 80% of the book is focused on her issues with bulimia, anorexia, and compulsive exercise.
+She collapsed at her bottom, at a height of 5’8,” weighing 82 pounds.
+After this she was examined by doctors and told she had bone and liver deficiencies; she had been misdiagnosed with lupus.

 You could be thinking, “Great, another book about an eating disorder.
 Just what we need!”
-I have read quite a few books and memoirs on the subject.
-Not to mention, the real life experiences.
-I can easily say this is at the top of the list that touches on the reality of the situation, while maintaining an very interesting (and at times intense) read.
-She wasn’t afraid to “go there.”
-It wasn’t dramatic or trite.
+I have read quite a few books and memoirs on the subject, not to mention my real life experiences, and I can easily say this memoir is at the top of my list for touching on the reality of these situations while being an extremely interesting (and at times intense) read.
+She wasn’t afraid to “go there,” but it wasn’t dramatic or trite.
 It was just the right amount of exposure.

-I like that she doesn’t end it in a “the birds are singing and world is shinning” kind of way.
-She (self-admitted) is still dealing with certain issues and is still healing.
+I like that she doesn’t end the book in a “the birds are singing and the world is shinning” kind of way.
+Self-admittedly, she is still dealing with certain issues and healing.
 Overall, it is a great read.

 Why Am I Reviewing This Book?

-Obviously, a memoir isn’t the normal type of book review I give on the site.
-There is an important reason I chose to review this book, put up the podcast I did this week, and the post about the blood tests.
+Obviously, a memoir isn’t the standard type of book I review on the site.
+There is an important reason I chose to review this particular one, put up the podcast I did this week, and the post about the blood tests.

-Everyday, sometimes multiple times a day, I get an email that begs me for help.
-These emails can be 2000+ words long, are always layered in panic and anxiety, and running out of hope.
-The number one question I get now is – “When is MRM going to be re-released?”
+Everyday, sometimes multiple times per day, I get an email begging for help.
+These emails that can sometimes be 2,000+ words are always layered with panic and anxiety, and the people who write them always seem to be running out of hope.
+The number one question I get at this time is, “When is the MRM going to be rereleased?”
 I do the best I can to answer these emails, but there is only so much time in a day.
-Normally I use to refer to the MRM book and call it a day.
-I didn’t realize how many people were helped and affected by that book.
+I used to refer people to the MRM and call it a day; I didn’t realize how many people were affected and helped by that book.

 Recently, I have had an increasingly large influx of email.
 I highly doubt it’s just my ever growing and adoring fan base.
-Be it the state of our current industry or pressure of the world – things are getting worse in the area of eating disorders.
-It is important to take this seriously now and hit it head on.
+Be it the state of our current industry or the pressures of the world—things are getting worse in the area of eating disorders.
+I cannot stress enough how important it is to take these issues seriously and hit them head on.

-Because of all this, I am putting a higher priority on getting it re-written.
-It will be even more detailed and help (I think) more than before.
-I am also setting up a separate email list for those who want information on this type of stuff specifically and when MRM comes out.
-It will be the best way to stay updated on things in general.
-If you are interested – sign up below.
-I am going to do what I can to try and get the book re-written and edited by the new year.
+Because of all this, I am putting a higher priority on the rewrite.
+It will include even more detailed information and help (I hope) more than before.
+I am also setting up a separate email list for those who want information on this type of stuff specifically and for when the book comes out.
+It will be the best way to stay updated in general.
+I am going to do what I can to try and get the book rewritten and edited by the new year.
 Stay tuned.

 I read this book a few days ago and it is amazing.
 Portia writes very beautifully and with a poignant undertone.
 I am still in the stages of recovering from my eating disorder.
 I have carried it with me since 14 years old and got down to 93lbs myself.
 It is important for multiple speakers on these issues.